 The 2021/22 capital programme did not move forward at the expected rate during the year.
-Spend on vehicle replacement was curtailed by approximately £0.6m as the Council reviewed the strategy to re-use or replace using alternative fuels such as electric vehicles.
-A £0.7m extension at an industrial estate unit was paused due to a third party pausing the development, other large projects were delayed due to lengthy consultation or contract negotiation processes.
+Spend on vehicle replacement was curtailed as the Council reviewed the strategy to re-use or replace using alternative fuels such as electric vehicles.
+A £0.7m extension at an industrial estate unit was paused due to a third party pausing the development.
 Where projects are continuing, the unspent capital budget has been re-profiled into 2022/23 and later years.